jsshargel/Active-Directory-Lab/README.md

 #

 - Let's head back over to the Windows 10 VM and sign in using one of the users we created with the script.
-- I entered my own name into the list, so I am going to log in using that.
+- I entered my name into the list, so I am going to log in using that.
 <img src="https://github.com/user-attachments/assets/7e3f1e2c-f33b-49f2-9b4c-cb243d78baba" alt="" width="600" style="float: left; margin-right: 10px;">

 #